nnja/python/website/content/03-intermediate-python/10-introduction/15-converting-between-types/10-exercise.md

 3.1415
 ```

-Bonus tip: `int()` works great for converting floats as well, as long as don't care about the mantissa (the part after the decimal point):
+Bonus tip: `int()` works great for converting floats as well, as long as you don't care about the mantissa (the part after the decimal point):

 ```python
 >>> int(3.1415)